B.F.A. in Theatre Design & Technology

 Faculty and Staff

-Costume Designer, Rebecca White and Costume Shop Manager, Julia Fererri both hold Master of Fine Arts degrees (the highest degree in the field) in Costume Design and Costume Technology.
-Both Rebecca and Julia are extremely dedicated to ensuring authentic learning experiences both in and out of the classroom.
+Costume Designer, Rebecca White, and Costume Shop Manager, Anna Grywalski both hold Master of Fine Arts degrees (the highest degree in the field) in Costume Design and Costume Technology.
+Both Rebecca and Anna are extremely dedicated to ensuring authentic learning experiences both in and out of the classroom.
 Students are guaranteed individualized attention and personal mentoring.

 Student stage managers are vital to the success of productions at Otterbein University.
 Each production is embraced as a hands-on learning experience through which student stage managers will become prepared for careers in stage, production or event management in the professional theatrical world.